tparchman/F21_BIOL792_coursepage/week9_python4/assignment_4_python.md

 1. The total number of sequences in each file. (hint: Ctr += 1)

 2. The number of EcoRI, MseI, and HindIII restriction enzyme cut sites.
 This will involve counting the number of exact matches for the cut site sequences in each line, and summing that over all of the lines.
-One of the slides from class has an example of how to keep count of multiple regular expression matches in a scalar, and another slide has an example of how to add these counts onto a total with each iteration through a for loop.
+The primer for this week and one of the slides from class has an example of how to keep count of multiple regular expression matches in a scalar, and another slide has an example of how to add these counts onto a total with each iteration through a for loop.
 <p>&nbsp;</p>

 ### **Task 2**: Here we want to use some more flexible regular expressions to find and count all of the microsatellite loci that represent several types of repeats in these files.
 Microsatellites or simple sequence repeats (SSRs) are long stretches of repetitive DNA that are often targeted for genotype development to their high polymorphism levels.
 A simple microsatellite would be a long stretch of AT repeated: